joshcanhelp/josh-to-11/input/symlinked/posts/2008-07-18-new-new-business-card-design-the-process-feedback.md

 ---
-title: "New new business card design: the process + feedback"
+title: 'New new business card design: the process + feedback'
-excerpt: "I also need a business card and have not been giving this important piece of a business that relies on word-of-mouth enough attention."
+excerpt: I also need a business card and have not been giving this important piece of a business that relies on word-of-mouth enough attention.
-modified: 2016-04-01 03:52:25
+modified: 2016-04-01T03:52:25.000Z
+wpid: 41
-tags: ["Design", "About JoshCanHelp"]
+tags:
+  - Design
+  - About JoshCanHelp
 featured_img: /_images/2008/07/lp_card_07_final-296x296.jpg
-wpid: 41
 ---

 My last business card ordeal was such a cluster that I’m not even going to link back to that post.
 Besides, it seems to be getting an inordinate amount of p0rn spam comments and I’d rather NOT help those garner any more attention.